 When you start looking for an apartment, you can start with Web sites that list apartments in Westchester County.

-The Westchester Board of Realtors offers a link to a database of available rental apartments as well as homes, condominiums and co-operatives.
+The Hudson Gateway Association of Realtors offers a link to a database of available rental apartments as well as homes, condominiums and co-operatives.
 You can access the national database of available rental apartments, where you'll find listing of apartments, condominiums and town homes.
 This site offers free e-mail alerts for new availabilities and contains up to six photographs for each listing.

 The county newspaper, The Journal News, offers classified listings.
 The Penny Saver offers listings online as well as through their free publication.
 Most of these are apartments being offered by the owner of the property without broker representation.
 Many apartments listed are located in homes and are commonly called “accessory apartments."

 New York State has developed a database listing fair and affordable housing statewide, the Affordable Housing Directory (AHD), which is designed to assist you in locating state assisted fair and affordable rental housing and organizations that provide community based housing assistance.
 New York State also provides an online fair and affordable housing locator service NYHousingSearch.gov to make it easier for landlords to list and lease properties for free, and for people in need of accessible housing to locate such housing, including a detailed way to list and search for accessibility features.